Connecting Two Lions - Martin Luther King and Robert Francis Kennedy

 V. Chapman-Smith, Catto Memorial Fund Vice President

-In America's shared memory, we often think about Martin Luther King and Robert Fitzgerald Kennedy together in a common cause for civil rights.
+In America's shared memory, we often think about Martin Luther King and Robert Francis Kennedy together in a common cause for civil rights.
 However, we forget that:

 for most of their public lives, Robert F. Kennedy and Martin Luther King, Jr. were hardly allies, let alone friends.
 The dividing line was too thick, one the heir of Irish-American royalty, the other the agitator for civil rights in the Deep South.
 And there is scant record of their lives touching."